-Erik is presently an Associate Professor in the Department of Design at the University of Wisconsin–Stout.
+Erik is presently an Associate Professor and director of the graduate program in Design at the University of Wisconsin–Stout.
 He teaches courses in design drawing, illustration, concept visualization, and design research and methodology that support all academic areas within the School of Art and Design.
 His creative work, research, and academic writing stand at the intersection of several visual communication methods, and he has presented at and reviewed for academic conferences such as the Design and Emotion Society, the International Association of Societies for Design Research (IASDR), and the AIGA Design Educators Community.

 Erik holds a BA in Studio Art from the University of New Hampshire, a post-baccalaureate certificate from the School of the Museum of Fine Arts at Tufts University, and an MFA in Visual Communication Design from Ohio State University.
 Prior to entering the “family business” of education, he spent several years as a graphic designer in the greater Boston area.
 A New Hampshire native, he now lives near Minneapolis with his wife, conductor/composer Erika Svanoe.